-This festival takes place in Paris in the hippodrome of Parislongchamps.
-It was created in 1999 and the goal of this event was to raise money to help to cure the disease of AIDS.
+This festival takes place in Paris at the hippodrome of Parislongchamps.
+It was created in 1999 and the goal of this event was to raise money to help to cure the disease AIDS.

 We can have all styles of music during this French festival.
 The artists coming to the French music event accept to be paid a little bit less than usual for their participation.
 It is now in France, one of the biggest French festivals with around 200,000 participants.